Kane County College Expenses Attorneys

 Knowledgeable Child Support Lawyers with Main Offices in St. Charles, Illinois

 Changes to the Illinois Marriage and Dissolution of Marriage Act (IMDMA) that took effect as of January 1, 2016, impact how college expenses for non-minor children are handled in a divorce.
-The previous version of the law was open to interpretation for what qualified as "college expenses," and consequently, often lead to protracted litigation when parties disagreed about what should be included.
+The previous version of the law was open to interpretation for what qualified as "college expenses," and consequently, often led to protracted litigation when parties disagreed about what should be included.
 The new law has more definitive parameters and is meant to bring clarity to these matters.

 Contributions to College Expenses in Kane County